joye61/pic-smaller/README.md

 ## Deployment

-If you want to independently deploy this project on your own server, the following is deployment document based on Docker

-The [Dockerfile](./Dockerfile) script has been tested.
-Within the project root directory, follow the instructions to start the docker application.
-The default listening port is `3001`
+If you want to independently deploy this project on your own server, the following document based on Docker, and [Dockerfile](./Dockerfile) script has been tested.
+Within the project root directory, follow the instructions to start docker application

 ```bash
 # Build docker image from Dockerfile